ReadFromUrl

 ReadFromUrl("http://google.com/search", "GET", form, fieldNames)

-You do not have to worry about URL-encoding the field names or values.
-If there are non-alpha numeric characters in either, they will be encoded before they are submitted.
+You don't have to worry about URL-encoding the field names or values.
+If they containnon-alpha numeric characters in either, it will encode them before they are submitted.

 Submitting multi-part data